World Friendship Cash (WFCA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 World Friendship Cash Historical Price

-According to the latest data gathered on World Friendship Cash live price page, the current price of World Friendship Cash is 0.143834USD.
-The circulating supply of World Friendship Cash(WFCA) is 329.98M WFCA , giving it a market capitalization of $47.46M.
+According to the latest data gathered on World Friendship Cash live price page, the current price of World Friendship Cash is 0.141501USD.
+The circulating supply of World Friendship Cash(WFCA) is 335.21M WFCA , giving it a market capitalization of $47.49M.

 The World Friendship Cash Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WFCA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.